Blueavian9/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
+DOM stands for Document Object Model and is a programming interface that allows us to create, change or remove elements from the document.
+We can also add events to these elements to make our page more dynamic.
+You can select elements in JavaScript using methods like getElementById (), querySelector (), and querySelectorAll ().

 2. What is an event?
+DOM ( Document Object Model ) Events are a signal that something has occurred, or is occurring, and can be triggered by user interactions or by the browser.

 3. What is an event listener?
+The EventListener interface represents an object that can handle an event dispatched by an EventTarget object.
+Note: Due to the need for compatibility with legacy content, EventListener accepts both a function and an object with a handleEvent () property function.

 4. Why would we convert a NodeList into an Array?

+In order to work with a NodeList, we may convert it to a regular JavaScript array so that the features and flexibility of an array could be used.
+A NodeList is a host object and is not subject to the usual rules that apply to native JavaScript objects.

 5. What is a component?
+So DOM component is really a plain div or a span.
+Unlike a CompositeComponent that can be a div, but created but by the React.createClass().